nicholaswmin/fsm/.github/CONTRIBUTING.md

 > This package must be published with [build provenance][provenance].

-Assuming an open PR waiting for `main` merge:
+Assuming an reviewed PR ready for `main` merge:

-1. Ensure local is clean, all pushed to branch and tests pass.
+1. Ensure all is pushed to branch.
 2. Bump version, using:

 ```bash